Few things are more adorable than a chinchilla.

 This is one positive I love about owning a pet chinchilla, and I would imagine most guinea pig owners feel the same way.

-Lifespan Difference with Guinea Pigs and Chinchillas
+Lifespan Difference Between Guinea Pigs And Chinchillas

-Adopting a guinea pig simply will not provide you a long-lasting relationship compared to adopting a chinchilla.
+This is one of the most drastic differences between the two pets.
+Adopting a guinea pig simply will not provide you as long a relationship as adopting a chinchilla.

-Bathing and Hygiene
+Bathing And Hygiene

+This is another big difference between the two pets.
 While guinea pigs can have more of a traditional bathing process, a chinchilla cannot.

-A guinea pig, overall, is an easier pet to handle and hold due to not being as agile and fast.
+Handling is another topic we need to cover.
+A guinea pig, overall, is an easier pet to handle and hold, because it is not as agile and fast.